Smart packing tips for international travel with kids

 Related Reading: What’s NOT in my toddlers plane bag

 - Assess the need for large items like car seats and strollers on a by location basis.
 If hiring is relatively cheap and easy at your destination (and vehicles will have seat belts), I’d always recommend this option.
 However where it doesn’t make financial sense (trust me when you need to multiply everything by 3…) IT IS worth the inconvenience of taking them.
-The money you saved on hiring, put a little towards paying for a porter to help you at the airport and shrink wrapping to protect your gear.
+The money you saved on hiring, put a little towards paying for a porter to help you at the airport and buying protective covers for your gear.

 - Do come prepared with snacks and items need for the first 24 hours, frequently we’ve landed late at night and it might take us a day to find a convince store to stock up on milk, juices, kids snacks.

 - You don’t need to start the process from scratch every time.
 Once you’ve found a packing list that works for you – keep the basics and just adapt it to location.
 Things like toiletry bags can be left pre-packed in a cupboard ready to go – as long as you remember to restock after each trip!